dgriffiths3/pointconv-tensorflow2/README.md

 Requirements:

 ```
+python >= 3.6
+tensorflow >= 2.2+
 cuda == 10.1
-tensorflow >= 2.2.0+
-python >= 3.6
 ```
-> Note: This repository uses the `train_step` model override which is new for `tensorflow 2.2.0`, as such it is important your tensorflow is not an older version.
+> Note: This repository uses the `train_step` model override which is new for `tensorflow 2.2.0`, as such if you wish to use the provided training scripts it is important your tensorflow is not an older version.
+The layers will work for tensorflow 2.0+.

 To compile the C++ tensorflow ops, first ensure the `CUDA_ROOT` path in `tf_ops/compile_ops.sh` points correctly to your cuda folder and then compile the ops with: